Our Blog - Ways to help animals

 You can sponsor these horses and ponies to help the Horse Trust care for them.
 Visit their Sponsor A Resident page here.

 And please visit if you can - the times and open days are here.
 The Trust is in Buckinghamshire.
 It's an incredible place to visit - full of love, goodwill and kindness.
-(I find the most difficult bit is not to try to smuggle any four footed friends into the car and take them home, but I know they receive the best care possible at the Trust, so I drive away without b
+(I find the most difficult bit is not to try to smuggle any four footed friends into the car and take them home, but I know they receive the best care possible at the Trust, so I drive home alone, but but with happy memories of a lovely visit.)
+Find out more about visiting the Trust here.

 Our thanks to everyone looking after these wonderful horses, ponies and donkeys, and thank you too to the animals themselves for their service and love.